 - Example: "If you have questions, please email ThoughtFarmer."

 - Click the Insert link button to bring up the Insert link pop-up window.
-(The Insert link button looks like a set of three tiny links in a chain.)

 - In the pop-up window, click on the In-page content link tab.
 Click in the Target ID box and select your link target from the dropdown menu.